-Groundwater conditions near public supply wells Carson City currently appear relatively stable although water levels in the northwestern part of Eagle Valley have dropped as much as 70 feet since 1964.
-The decline is likely the result of municipal pumping on the western side of the valley.
+Groundwater conditions near Carson City's public supply wells appear relatively stable although water levels in the northwestern part of Eagle Valley dropped as much as 30 feet from spring 1964 to Spring 2009 (Maurer, 2011).
+The decline was likely the result of municipal pumping on the western side of the valley and has been improved through operational changes and Vicee Canyon infiltration improvements.
 The wells to the east near the Carson River are recharged by the river and water levels have remained stable.

-Use of eight Carson City's wells are impacted by uranium levels exceeding the drinking water standards and seven are impacted by arsenic levels over the standard.
-Carson City completed an arsenic treatment facility several years ago, but this could not resolve the long term issues of uranium levels and increasing for future water demand.
+Eight of Carson City's wells are impacted by uranium levels exceeding the drinking water standards and seven are impacted by arsenic levels over the standard.
+Carson City completed an arsenic treatment facility several years ago, but this could not resolve the long-term issues of uranium levels and increasing future water demand.

 Recently a large diameter (18-36") transmission main was completed that supplies Carson City with water from the Carson Valley as a part of a regional water system.
 With this project, it is anticipated that Carson City's future water supplies are secure.
+Imported groundwater includes Carson City dedicated groundwater permits supplied by Minden, and groundwater supplied from Lyon County.
 In addition, Carson City and Lyon County each have a transmission main to a shared water tank.
 Water is shared between the two entities based on the time of year, demand and water availability.

-Ash Canyon Creek and North Kings Canyon Creek are important surface water sources and provide roughly 90 percent of the municipal water in Carson City during the winter months.
-The water quality is excellent.
-However, since the 2004 waterfall fire which burned the majority of the watershed, sediment has limited the City's use of these streams because the treatment facility is not designed to handle large amounts of sediment.
+Ash Canyon Creek and North Kings Canyon Creek are important surface water sources.
+Since the 2004 Waterfall Fire, which burned the majority of the watershed, sediment has limited the City's use of this stream because the treatment facility is not designed to handle large amounts of sediment.